Grilled Fajita Quesadillas

 - ½ cup Mexican-style grated cheese (per quesadilla)

-- 1 supermarket rotisserie chicken, pulled into chunks
+- 1 supermarket rotisserie chicken, pulled into bite-sized pieces

 - Chopped cilantro

-- Fajita seasoning (try equal parts chili powder, paprika, garlic powder, cumin, salt, and pepper)
+- Optional: Fajita seasoning (equal parts chili powder, paprika, garlic powder, cumin)

-Fire up your grill and get it nice and hot.
+Adults, fire up your grill and get it nice and hot.
+Talk to your kiddos about how to be safe around the grill.